 Scholars, read here to better understand how SIRFs work and how you can put together a feasible, significant and hopefully, winning SIRF proposal.

-Please read the site carefully, as well as our FAQs.
+Please read the site carefully.
 If you have additional questions about the award and application process, please e-mail UniversityScholars@neu.edu.